 State Fair foodies can look forward to a new food locale featuring steaks, brick oven pizzas, and much more to hit the grounds this fall.
 Backyard Steak-Out & Pizzeria brings another destination to relax between activities or grab a bite to eat, located on Nimitz Avenue near the Livestock Barns.
 This oasis rounds out the Fair’s restaurant lineup with a plenty of shade, live music, and the perfect location to watch the nightly Starlight Parade.

 Midway ride lovers can add three new rides to their list for the 2018 State Fair of Texas: The Y-Factor, Haunted Castle, and Airmaxx.
-The Y-Factor is a new spinning attraction guaranteed to satisfy all thrill seekers – picture two giant Y-shaped arms with spinning gondolas attached to each end.
+The Orbiter is a new spinning attraction guaranteed to satisfy thrill seekers, while still being fun for the whole family.
 The Haunted Castle is another family favorite – while it’s both spooky and a little scary, it’s tons of fun.
 Finally, the Airmaxx ride sequence begins with a gentle sweeping motion that increases to 55 mph at the bottom of the swing to send the riders over 360 degrees.

 Last year we debuted the Big Tex Plush for fairgoers to win on the Midway.
 In addition to that, this year players will have the opportunity to take home a Big Tex Basketball as one of many prize options.